 - Provides the relevant officer contact details

-- A preliminary review of the application and clear directions for any amendments or actions required prior to formal lodgement:
+- A preliminary review of the request and clear directions for any amendments or actions required prior to Formal Plan Sealing Request are delivered in a Preliminary Response within 7 business days:

 - Preliminary Parent Approval Status Report